milakk88/1/README.md

 # ​⚠️ Important Note
 If your GitHub account happens to get banned, the suggested next step is to create a new one, perhaps using an Outlook email address.
+;
+if it doesnt work try changing the code a little